scramjetorg/reference-apps/js/git-read-issues/README.md

 //go to a parent direcory
 cd ..
-//deploy a compiled folder with a parameters
+//deploy a compiled package with a parameters
-//replace 1000 with a interval you want in ms
-//replace api key with your github api key si seq deploy git-read-issues.tar.gz --args '[1000,"apikey"]'
+//replace api key with your github api key si seq deploy git-read-issues.tar.gz --args '["apikey"]'
 ```

 ## Clickup-add-issues